Hockey comes to Beijing, with Bettman, a billionaire and Beckham

 It is surely not the last time the NHL will find itself in a strange position in China where, after years of watching other leagues chase viewers and dollars, it is now pledging to stay for the long term.

-“It’s very definitely at the first stages,” said Canucks president Trevor Linden.
+“It’s very definitely at the first stages,” Canucks president Trevor Linden said.
 “And that’s exciting as well.
 They have so much potential, so much opportunity.”

 The league may not possess a Yao Ming-like star to drive millions of Chinese people into its arms.
-But the NHL has the most powerful man in China, president Xi Jinping, who is overseeing a nation-wide pursuit of wintersports participation ahead of the Beijing Olympics in 2022 — and who, it is widely believed, has a personal fondness for hockey.
+But the NHL has the most powerful man in China, President Xi Jinping, who is overseeing a nationwide pursuit of winter sports participation ahead of the Beijing Olympics in 2022 – and who, it is widely believed, has a personal fondness for hockey.

 “He’s behind this, and when he gets behind things the country moves in that direction pretty quickly,” said Mark Dreyer, a Beijing-based sports analyst who runs the Sports Insider website.

-“There’s actually a lot of indications that the government is moving away from soccer at the moment, and making wintersports its number one priority within the sports industry.”
+“There’s actually a lot of indications that the government is moving away from soccer at the moment, and making winter sports its No. 1 priority within the sports industry.”

 The NHL’s “timing clearly works,” he said.

 The league has already had a taste of what’s possible.
-For the last few years, state-run broadcaster CCTV has televised five regular season games per week.
+For the past few years, state-run broadcaster CCTV has televised five regular season games a week.
 The local population is so vast that, even with only a small percentage tuning in, the Chinese audience regularly beats North American viewership for those games.

 The league has also signed a five-year online streaming deal with Tencent.
 The Chinese tech giant has said that for some games “10 million people watch,” said Luc Robitaille, president of business operations for the Kings.